Riley Moss: Professional career

 Moss was selected by the Denver Broncos in the third round, 83rd overall, of the 2023 NFL draft.
 As a rookie, he appeared in 14 games.

 Prior to the 2024 season, Moss was named the Broncos' second starting cornerback opposite Patrick Surtain II.
-He started his first game in Week 1 against the Seattle Seahawks, becoming the first White player to start at the cornerback position in an NFL game since Jason Sehorn in 2003.
+He started his first game in Week 1 against the Seattle Seahawks, becoming only the second white player to start at the cornerback position since Jason Sehorn in 2002.

 In the fourth quarter of the Broncos' Week 3 game against the Tampa Bay Buccaneers, Moss forced a fumble off tight end Cade Otton, which safety Brandon Jones recovered and returned for 34 yards.

-In Week 5 against the Las Vegas Raiders, Moss recorded his first career interception off a pass from Gardner Minshew, becoming the first White cornerback to record an interception since Sehorn in 2002.
+In Week 5 against the Las Vegas Raiders of the 2024 season, Moss recorded his first career interception off a pass from Gardner Minshew, becoming the first white cornerback to record an interception since Sehorn in 2002.

+In Week 15 against the Green Bay Packers of the 2025 season, Moss intercepted a tipped pass thrown by Jordan Love to intended target Dontayvion Wicks, recording his second career interception.

+In Week 2 of the 2026 season against the Jacksonville Jaguars, Moss intercepted Trevor Lawrence while the Broncos were down 6–13.
+The Broncos would go on to score 14 straight points unanswered, winning the game 20–13.